QuantumBit-Softwares/Hospital-Management-System/README.md

 book as a study material: http://eprints.covenantuniversity.edu.ng/86/1/Olufemi.pdf <br>
 :heavy_check_mark: Feature 5;  Instead of the database saearching the data, we implemented a searching algorithm called binary search <br>

 book as a study material: http://eprints.covenantuniversity.edu.ng/86/1/Olufemi.pdf <br>
+Why we employ client side technology?
+Important to read: https://github.com/QuantumBit-Softwares/Hospital-Management-System/blob/master/Plan%20for%20Algorithm%20Implementation.pdf <br>
 ## :rocket: Technologies ##

 The following tools were used in this project: